ommprakashdash/Tutedude-assignments/README.md

 - Takes user’s first and last name.
 - Concatenates them into a full name.
 - Prints a personalized welcome message.

+# Assignment 3 - Functions & Modules in Python

+This repository contains two Python scripts for Assignment 3 as part of Module 4: Functions & Modules.

+##  Task 1: Factorial Function
+- Defines a function to calculate the factorial of a given number using a loop.
+- Example: factorial(5) returns 120.

+### File: factorial_task.py

+##  Task 2: Math Module Calculations
+- Takes a number as input and uses the math module to calculate:
+  - Square root
+  - Natural logarithm (base e)
+  - Sine (in radians)